ReidGlaze/ReidGlaze.github.io/_posts/2023-07-17-Bike-Rental-Predictions.md

 ### Unsuccessful Methods
 * SQLite - This is great for using SQL and Python together.
 However, it does not allow you to format features as dates.
 It worked, but it would not have been a good example for this project.
 * MYSQL - I had trouble using the import wizard.
 I prefer the one on Azure Data Studio.
 * Hosting Locally on Azure Data Studio - I am able to host a server locally through Docker.
-However, I was unsuccessful when trying to connect it with myodbc.
+However, I was unsuccessful when trying to connect it with pyodbc.
 I have a newer Mac that uses an ARM processor, so this may have complicated things.

 ### The Query